How to get rid of Goathead weeds

 Yes, it does: Use Roundup™ to kill existing weeds.
 The newest type of Roundup™ will kill down to the roots.

-Remember Roundup™ will also kill anything green that it comes in contact with including cactus or native plants.
+Remember Roundup™ will also kill anything green that it comes in contact with, including cactus or native plants.
 Always spray during a non-windy day.
 Do not use Roundup on any lawn.
-Follow the instructions on the label to the tee.
+Follow the instructions on the label to the T.

-Read what the EPA says of Roundup™ below.
+Read what the EPA says about Roundup™ below.

 The EPA considers glyphosate to have low toxicity when used at the recommended doses.
 “Risk estimates for glyphosate were well below the level of concern,” said EPA spokesman Dale Kemery.
 The EPA classifies glyphosate as a Group E chemical, which means there is strong evidence that it does not cause cancer in humans.
 Read more here.